andreirusu99/mUAV/Hardware/README.md

 The entire craft is suspended on 4 independent legs that can be easily replaced.
 The motor arms are also modular and can be easily replaced if broken.
+The sides are covered for extra protection in case of falls.

 ![Drone](https://i.imgur.com/v9RKz9P.jpeg)

 ## Main Computer